Open a Checking Account Online Instantly, No Deposit Required

 If you need a bank account today and do not want to fund it with cash you do not have yet, you are in luck.
 You can open a checking account online instantly with no deposit required at several reputable banks.
 Approval often takes less than 10 minutes.

 This used to be impossible.
 A decade ago, every bank wanted a $25 to $100 opening deposit and a trip to the branch.
 Modern banking apps changed that, and now you can sign up from your phone with nothing in your pocket.
+Some traditional banks still pay a cash bonus to open an account, like the Associated Bank checking account bonus, though those usually require a qualifying deposit.

 What No-Deposit Online Checking Accounts Are

 A no-deposit checking account lets you open the account without funding it during signup.
 You can deposit money later, whether through direct deposit, mobile check capture, or a transfer from another bank.
+Opening one as an extra account alongside your current bank is allowed too; here is whether you can have two checking accounts at the same bank.

 This is ideal if you are between paychecks, switching banks, or just starting out.
 You get the routing and account number immediately, which lets you set up direct deposit from your employer.
+Just be careful where you share those digits, since using them at the wrong merchant carries risk; our look at whether it is safe to use your checking account number to buy things online explains when it is fine.

 Best No-Deposit Checking Account: Current Banking